 Technically, it's not on the roof, but it's close enough and shouldn't be missed.
 Located on the fourth floor of the 1886 Crescent Hotel, the view and the vibe is amazing.
 Look out over the lush hillsides and see the 67-foot-tall Christ of the Ozarks statue looking back at you.
 Pizza and craft beer are the specialties.

 Located in a beautifully restored historic church, The Preacher’s Son offers three levels.
 The basement contains a dark bar with a speakeasy feel.
 Street level is a popular restaurant with a 100 percent gluten-free menu.
 Make reservations.
 The rooftop is, of course, a bar with couches, tables and chairs and a comfy, relaxed, partially-shaded setting.

-This highly anticipated modern art facility that is an extension of Crystal Bridges Museum of American Art will open Feb.
-22, 2020.
-It will be a multi-disciplinary space for visual and performing arts, culinary experiences, festivals, and artist residencies.
-And, it will have a rooftop bar.
-Everyone is anxiously awaiting.
+This unique, modern art facility that is an extension of Crystal Bridges Museum of American Art.
+It is a multi-disciplinary space for visual and performing arts, culinary experiences, festivals, and artist residencies.
+It also has a rooftop bar.

 Places to drink with a view in Central Arkansas

 The state's capital has a patio with a high vantage point in the heart of the city.